PeoplePlusAI/Low-Resource-Language-Leaderboard/README.md

 4. Are you using any AI users to understand your users today?
 Choose from openAI,

-### Features:
+### Steps:
 1. Make a small email for the asks.
 Design a questionnare on how orgs would use the leaderboard.
 Also would help in demand testing. (eg. DigitalGreen
 2. Write a white-paper.

+### Features:
-3. Leaderboard Interface: A simple user interface showcasing basic comparison results.
+1. Leaderboard Interface: A simple user interface showcasing basic comparison results.
-4. Indian Languages Map: Integration of a map displaying the diversity of Indian languages, highlighting the need for low-resource language AI models.
+2. Indian Languages Map: Integration of a map displaying the diversity of Indian languages, highlighting the need for low-resource language AI models.
-5. Initial Model Set: Incorporation of basic AI models for initial testing, focusing on Hindi, Kannada, and Telugu.
+3. Initial Model Set: Incorporation of basic AI models for initial testing, focusing on Hindi, Kannada, and Telugu.
-6. Data Submission Interface (?): Allow organizations to submit their audio samples for testing (Gooey.ai will be a provider mentioned but since it is open-source, we can expect other companies to add such a CTA to this leaderboard).
+4. Data Submission Interface (?): Allow organizations to submit their audio samples for testing (Gooey.ai will be a provider mentioned but since it is open-source, we can expect other companies to add such a CTA to this leaderboard).
-7. Basic Comparison Algorithm: A simple algorithm to compare model performance using submitted data.
+5. Basic Comparison Algorithm: A simple algorithm to compare model performance using submitted data.

 ### Timeline:
 Cycle 1 -